VueGWT/vue-gwt/README.md

 The syntax is not final and might change between versions.
 It may also contain bugs.

+:warning: This version is deprecated.
+We are working on a new version on the develop branch that will change a lot of things.
+Stay tuned for more information!

 ## Setup on your project

 ### :white_check_mark: Get Vue GWT